 Companies that understand the complex nature of consumer behavior can enhance the effectiveness of their communications by tailoring their message to the decision processes of their audience.

-Create a customer-focused marketing communications mix that educates and bonds with your customers and prospects in ways that favorably differentiate your company as one that can best satisfy their needs.
-You must choose the communication methods that most effectively reach your audience and present an integrated, seamless, and consistent message.
+Creating a customer-focused marketing communications mix that educates and bonds with your customers and prospects in ways that favorably differentiate your company as one that can best satisfy their needs is an important part of the integrated marketing approach.
+You must choose the marketing methods that most effectively reach your audience and present an integrated, seamless, and consistent message.
 This will help separate you from the rest, and engage your prospects and customers at various levels of the buying cycle.

 This blog was originally written for the London Management Centre, a strategic partner of Prism Global Marketing Solutions.
 You can view their website and original blog at http://www.lmcuk.com.